eth-act/zkevm-book/src/trees/internal/security.md

 Assessing the bit security of a zkEVM means understanding how soundness can degrade through each layer of the system.
 Even if individual components are secure, the overall system may be weaker when composed.
 Key contributors include:

-- **Challenge soundness in the IOP**
+- **Challenge soundness in the Poly-IOP**
   The verifier sends random challenges to the prover.
 If these are predictable or repeatable, an adversary may get “lucky” and bypass detection.
 Bit security here depends on the size of the field the challenges are sampled from.

 - **Polynomial commitment scheme (PCS)**
-  Most zkEVMs rely on polynomial commitments to compile their IOP into a SNARK.
+  Most zkEVMs rely on polynomial commitments to compile their Poly-IOP into a SNARK.
 The bit security of the system is bounded by the hardness of opening a commitment inconsistently.

 - **Hash function assumptions (Fiat-Shamir)**
   The Fiat-Shamir transform replaces verifier randomness with hash outputs.
 Soundness here assumes the hash behaves like a **random oracle**, which is a heuristic assumption.
 Bit security is typically estimated from the preimage or collision resistance of the hash function, though it's often slightly weaker in practice due to modeling gaps.